EvoStream/ems_quick_start_guide/_posts/2016-01-01-ems-quick-start-guide-azureloadbalancer.md

-3. Select and open the **.pem file** that you want to convert in the Load private key window.
+3. Select and open the **private key file** that you want to convert in the Load private key window.

-   **Note:** You'll need to select the All Files option in the File filter drop-down list to see PEM files in the file list.
+   **Note:** You'll need to select the All Files option in the File filter drop-down list to see private key files in the file list.

 4. Click **OK** in the PuTTYgen Notice window